Comparative Sexual Orientation Law

-From February to April 2018 the course will be taught in ten sessions (late afternoon/early evening, on Thursdays and some Mondays).
+From February to April 2019 the course will be taught in ten sessions (late afternoon/early evening, mostly on Thursdays).
 Most sessions will be at Leiden University’s Campus in The Hague (Wijnhaven building, Turfmarkt 99, 5 minutes walk from The Hague Central Station).
-The final paper for the course will be due late in April.
+The first research paper for the course will be due in March, the second and final research paper late in April.
 The exact timetable of this course will be announced on Blackboard.

 Mode of instruction